The Real Timocharis/Shallowsky.com

 Of course, it's running Debian.

-don't overheat and annoy the office workers.
-Note the fan
+annoy the office workers.
+Note the fan from the power supply

-from the power supply keeps the drives cool(er).
+kept the drives cool(er).

 Secure Server